florczaq/Home-Exercise-Remitly/README.md

 - The program reads an array of json objects from file `data.json`.

-- Validates if json format is `AWS::IAM:Role Policy` and throws `RuntimeException` with a suitable message, if it's not.
+- Validates if json format is `AWS::IAM:Role Policy` and throws `JSONFormatException` with a suitable message, if it's not.

 - Prints message describing every json object in `data.json`.